Zarant/GuideCreator/readme.md

 This is an addon for Vanilla WoW (1.12) that assists in the creation of in-game leveling guides by auto generating a Guidelime text string every time you accept, turn in or complete quest objectives.

+##Limitations

+You need an english client for it to work, due to the older client primitive API this addon relies on parsing text data to detect quest activity.

 ## Commands

 `/guide editor` Opens the text editor where you can edit each indivdual step or copy the text generated so you can move it over to a proper text editor